-In a recent Postman Space Camp session, we covered these three ways to supercharge your API debugging.
+In a recent Postman Intergalactic session, we covered these three ways to supercharge your API debugging.
 Additionally, we reviewed debugging tools and tactics when running a sequence of API calls in the collection runner, monitors and webhooks, or Newman, and covered these learning objectives.

 - Explore methods for understanding API behavior, including updating user inputs to change the API response